tud-zih-energy/x86_adapt/README.md

 //#bit_mask
 value: bitmask in C syntax.
 This is used to make only parts of the register available.
 //#restricted_settings
-value: available settings separated by comas, or "readonly"
+value: allowed settings separated by comas, or "readonly"
 //#reserved_settings
-value: reserved settings separated by comas
+value: unallowed settings separated by comas
 //#processor_groups
 value: one or more processor groups delimited by ','
 //#CPUID (optional)
 operation,check in C sytax : a cpuid check, where you provide an operation (e.g."0a") and a check (e.g, "(eax&0xF) == 2" ).
 The whole would look like "0a,(eax&0xF) == 2"
-//#read-only (optional) defines the knob as read-only
 //#NDA (optional) defines the knob as NDA
 //#name (optional)
 override_name: overrides the name defined by the text file.
 This variable can be used when the same knob has different register locations on different processors.